 Assumption 1 relies on the supposedly non-pathogenic nature of the studied protozoan taxa and on the absence of any mention of signs of sickness in infected mandrills.
 The health and fitness effects of these protozoan taxa are largely under-studied (and remain completely unknown in wild mandrills).
 While most of them do not cause any evident signs of sickness, this does not a priori and necessarily equate with an absence of any fitness effects.
 Second, some of these protozoan taxa have been shown to impact health, especially in immunocompromised individuals (e.g., Balantidium coli: Schuster and Ramirez-Avila, 2008).
 E. histolytica, which represents 10% of infected individuals against 90% for E. dispar (Poirotte et al., 2017), is also clearly pathogenic (e.g., Stauffer and Ravdin, 2003).

 We think that the key question is whether or not these parasites create strong enough selective pressures for avoidance mechanisms to have evolved.
-The absence of evident signs of sickness is not sufficient to conclude this is not the case.
+The absence of evident signs of sickness is not sufficient to conclude that this is not the case, i.e., the absence of evidence is not evidence of absence.
 For example, even at a low infestation level and without clear clinical symptoms, the growth rate of parasitized sheep is 50% inferior to that of dewormed individuals (Sykes and Coop, 1977), suggesting that energy is allocated to physiological and immunological anti-parasite responses.
 Moreover, several parasites or viruses, traditionally considered as benign, have been found to be highly virulent following long-term population monitoring.
 The SIV (Simian Immunodeficiency Virus) infecting chimpanzees and other primates provides a striking example.
-Fitness data collected for more than 10 years on a large wild population of chimpanzees revealed that SIV has a substantial negative impact on the health, reproduction and lifespan of infected individuals, challenging the previous notion that almost all natural SIV infections were non-pathogenic (Keele et al., 2009).
+Indeed, fitness data collected for more than 10 years on a large wild population of chimpanzees revealed that SIV has a substantial negative impact on the health, reproduction and lifespan of infected individuals, challenging the previous notion that almost all natural SIV infections were non-pathogenic (Keele et al., 2009).
 In mandrills, there is no conspicuous health effect of these protozoan infections, although we regularly observe cases of diarrhea (MJEC pers. obs.).
 In addition, protozoan richness is correlated to a suite of avoidance behaviors, probably to limit social transmission (Poirotte et al., 2017).
 Thus, it is probably premature to assume a priori that these parasites do not induce selective pressures strong enough for behavioral avoidance mechanisms to evolve.

 Assumption 2 states that symptoms are more severe in multi-infected individuals or that the probability of hosting a pathogenic species is higher in these animals.
 There is evidence for multiplicative and unexpected effects of multi-infections in animals and humans (Vaumourin et al., 2015).
 For example, co-infections by nematodes cause more severe pathologies in sheep than single infections (Steel et al., 1982; Sykes et al., 1988).
-Simultaneous infections with rotavirus and either Giardia or Escherichia coli result in a greater risk of having diarrhea in human populations than expected if the co-infecting pathogens act independently from each other (Bhavnani et al., 2012).
+Simultaneous infections with rotavirus and either Giardia or Escherichia coli result in a greater risk of having diarrhea in human populations than expected if the co-infecting pathogens act independently of each other (Bhavnani et al., 2012).
 Finally, and as stated by Bicca-Marques and Calegaro-Marques [2016], the second part of this assumption is simply a question of probability.